microsoft/CCF/doc/operations/platforms/sgx.rst

 The first node in a new network will add its code id to the table.
 Members can then manage which code ids are present in the table with the ``add_node_code`` and ``remove_node_code`` actions.

+Once the proposal has been accepted, nodes running the new code are authorised to join the network.
+Nodes running older versions of the code can then be retired and stopped.

 .. note:: For a given :term:`Open Enclave` enclave library, the version of the code (``mrenclave``) can be found by running the ``oesign`` utility:

     .. code-block:: bash